curiouselectric/SensorInterfaceFirmware/README.md

-# Sensor Interface Board
+# Sensor Interface Firmware

-A unit to interface various sensors (digital/analog/RS485) with a simple serial interface via an ATMega328-based circuit.
-The unit also provides averaged data, controlled stepped-up supply voltage and a field-adjustable ID.
+A repository to hold firmware to interface various sensors (digital/analog/RS485) with a simple serial interface via an ATMega328-based circuit.
+The firmware can be used on various PCBs (supplied by the Curious Electric Company) to provide averaged data, controlled stepped-up supply voltage and a field-adjustable ID.

 "Why do you need that?", you ask....